SOS4022 – Advanced Statistical Methods

 SOS1120 or equivalent

-SOS4020 or equivalent (if you’re taking SOS4020 during the spring semester 2020 you’ll be able to apply after you have received your results)
+SOS4020 or equivalent (if you are completing SOS4020 during the spring semester 2020 you are an eligible applicant)

 5 credits overlap with SOS9009 – Advanced statistical methods

 Credit overlap will be determined semester by semester, as the content of the course varies over semesters.